BonJarber/bonjarber.github.io/_pages/contact.md

 short, high impact and time boxed work.
 - You need a large amount of secure software development.
 I love hacking stuff together, but I'm not the right person for a large dev project
+- You want something hacked that you don't explicitly own and have permission to test.

 ### You probably * do * want to contact me if

 - You want a meaningful assessment of your software's security posture
-- You want to know what digital assets you have exposed to the Internet
+- You want to know what assets you have exposed to the Internet
-- You want analysis and feedback on the design and execution of your AppSec/ProdSec team
+- You want feedback on the design and execution of your SDLC or AppSec/ProdSec team
 - You want to educate your software developers on how to write more secure code
-- You want to train your security engineers to be more effective
+- You want to train your security engineers on tools and methodology
-- You have an interesting project in mind
+- You have a small AppSec related project

+---

 Got something in mind?
-Let's talk.

 ### Email [jon@barbersec.com](mailto:jon@barbersec.com)